 Wildfires rage across the world as U.N. releases damning climate change report

-Fires broke out across Greece last week during the country’s worst heatwave in three decades, affecting the island east of the capital of Athens, which was also struck.
-The devastation comes as neighboring Turkey is suffering from its worst ever wildfire season, with its latest reported death.
+Fires broke out across Greece last week during the country’s worst heat wave in three decades, affecting the island east of the capital of Athens, which was also struck.
+The devastation comes as neighboring Turkey suffers its worst ever wildfire season, with its latest reported death toll from the blazes at eight.

-Elsewhere in Italy, firefighters were battling wildfires in many regions, including Abruzzo, Sardinia and Sicily.
-On Monday, officials warned of increased risks of wildfires across the country due to a predicted upcoming heatwave this week.
-Massive fires have also been burning in Siberia in Russia for weeks.
+In Italy, firefighters battled wildfires in many regions, including Abruzzo, Sardinia and Sicily.
+On Monday, officials warned of increased risks of wildfires across the country due to a predicted upcoming heat wave this week.
+Massive fires have also been burning in Siberia, in Russia, for weeks.

-In the U.S., the has become California’s second largest wildfire in history.
-Over a thousand structures have been destroyed in the blaze, which continues to threaten homes and businesses as it rages.
+In the U.S., the ongoing Dixie Fire has become California’s second-largest wildfire in history.
+More than a thousand structures have been destroyed in the blaze, which continues to threaten homes and businesses as it rages.

-There are 108 large fires burning across the U.S., according to the , and together they have burned more than 2.4 million acres in 15 states.
-Twelve of them are located in California, where residents are now on the way to seeing the worst fire season in the state's history.
+There are 108 large fires burning across the U.S., according to the National Interagency Fire Center, and together they have burned more than 2.4 million acres in 15 states.
+Twelve of them are located in California, where residents are now on the way to seeing the worst fire season in the state’s history.

 Many of the fires have been fueled by bone-dry gusty weather, which could become more extreme in years to come due to global warming, scientists say.

-The widespread devastation comes as a .
+The widespread devastation comes as a damning report was released by the U.N. on Monday.
 The landmark study by climate researchers warned of the “unprecedented” ways human activity is changing the Earth’s climate.

-The report, the sixth from the Intergovernmental Panel on Climate Change (IPCC) since 1988, took eight years to conduct and publish.
+The report, the sixth from the Intergovernmental Panel on Climate Change since 1988, took eight years to conduct and publish.
 It represents the fullest knowledge of how the earth’s climate has changed and how that change will continue.

-One of the lead authors of the report, Richard Allan, Professor of climate science, University of Reading, told Yahoo News that wildfires and other extreme weather events could become more intense if global warming is not tackled effectively.
+One of the lead authors of the report, Richard Allan, a professor of climate science at the University of Reading, told Yahoo News that wildfires and other extreme weather events could become more intense if global warming is not tackled effectively.

-“These events are caused by the weather, the weather generates heat waves, heavy rain, and associated flooding or wildfire weather conditions,” Allan explained, “But when these ingredients come together in a warmer world, they will be more intense or more severe than they would otherwise be,” Allan added.
+“These events are caused by the weather, the weather generates heat waves, heavy rain, and associated flooding or wildfire weather conditions,” Allan explained.
+“But when these ingredients come together in a warmer world, they will be more intense or more severe than they would otherwise be.”

-“It’s not really a matter of there'll be more [extreme weather] events,” Allan said, “it's just the events that we do see will be more severe.”
+“It’s not really a matter of there’ll be more [extreme weather] events,” Allan said.
+“It's just the events that we do see will be more severe.”

 “The most extreme events we see today will be kind of elevated to unprecedented events in the future,” Allan added.